anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is no greater harm than that of time wasted.
+Quote: Simply put, you believer that things or people make you unhappy, but this is not accurate.
+You make yourself unhappy.

-By: Michelangelo
+By: Wayne Dyer